Wahkeena in June

 Common orange daylily (hemerocallis fulva) — also known as ditch lilies

-Deptford Pink (Dianthus armeria) – this is a European flower that has gone native here.
+Deptford Pink (Dianthus armeria) – this is a European flower that has escaped into the wild.

 Hmm… don’t know what this is.